 A semen analysis looks at how many sperm are present, how they move, their shape, and the overall volume and quality of the sample.
 These factors help us understand how well sperm may be able to reach and fertilize an egg.
 Here's what we measure:

 This tells us how many sperm are present in each milliliter of semen.
 A common reference range for normal concentration is 15 million sperm per mL or higher.
-Lower numbers do not mean pregnancy is impossible, but they may affect the chances of fertilization.
+A sperm concentration below 15 million sperm per mL is considered lower than average.
+Even so, sperm count alone does not determine whether pregnancy is possible.
+Many people with lower counts are still able to conceive, and sometimes those with higher counts may still need support.

 This describes how well sperm move.
-Sperm need to swim forward efficiently to reach the egg.
-Ideally, at least 40% of sperm are moving, and 32% or more are moving forward in a purposeful way.
+Sperm need to "swim" forward efficiently to reach the egg.
+Ideally, at least 40% of sperm are moving effectively.
+However, unless all of the sperm show poor movement, low motility alone is not a predictor of infertility.

-Morphology is evaluated under a high-powered microscope, where andrologists closely examine each part of the sperm:
+Morphology is evaluated under a high-powered microscope, where our Andrology Team closely examines each part of the sperm to see how many have a normal head, midpiece, and tail.
+Here's why:

-If a higher percentage of sperm have irregular shapes, it may be harder for them to move effectively or bind to the egg.
+Healthy sperm typically have oval heads and long tails that help them swim towards the egg.
+If a higher percentage of sperm have irregular shapes, it may be harder for them to move effectively or attach to the egg.
 This is called abnormal morphology.

 Average turnaround time